8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 SQL is the most requested skill among employers and is foundational to data analytics making this a sensible place to start your learning.

-2. Statistical programming - open-source programmes such as Python and R allow fluent users to write computing language to clean, analyse and visualise data sets.
+2. Statistical programming - open-source programs such as Python and R allow fluent users to write computing language to clean, analyse and visualise data sets.

 Both are considered relatively easy to learn for beginners and offer very similar capabilities although it's argued that Python is preferred for engineering-focused environments.